-- 13.7 Any firm that has been admitted to the ARP under Rule 13.1 shall for the purposes of computing its continuing eligibility to remain in the ARP be deemed to have been admitted to the ARP at start of the period of default and to have remained continuously in the ARP until the end of the indemnity period current at the date of its application. - 13.8 Rule 15.2 shall not apply to a firm which has under Rule 13 been admitted to the ARP and which has been issued with an ARP policy or an ARP run-off policy, the liability of the firm and of any person who is a principal of that firm being limited in those circumstances to the excess payable under the terms of the policy. - Commentary: If a firm is eligible to be issued with an ARP policy under Rule 13.1, or an ARP run-off policy under Rule 13.4 then, provided that it complies with the relevant requirements under Rule 13 and is issued with an ARP policy or an ARP run-off policy, the firm and the principals of that firm will be required to pay to the ARP manager only the relevant premium and the excess in the event of any claim.
+- 13.7 Any firm that has been admitted to the ARP under Rule 14.1 shall for the purposes of computing its continuing eligibility to remain in the ARP be deemed to have been admitted to the ARP at start of the period of default and to have remained continuously in the ARP until the end of the indemnity period current at the date of its application. - Commentary: If a firm is eligible to be issued with an ARP policy under Rule 14.1, or an ARP runoff policy under Rule 14.4 then, provided that it complies with the relevant requirements under Rule 14 and is issued with an ARP policy or an ARP run-off policy, the firm and the principals of that firm will be required to pay to the ARP manager only the relevant premium and the excess in the event of any claim.

-14 Firms which fail to apply to the ARP
+Rule 15 Firms which fail to apply to the ARP[Deleted]

-- 14.1 A firm in default which is entitled to be admitted to the ARP and to be issued with an ARP policy in accordance with Rule 13.1 but which does not make an application to join the ARP shall, notwithstanding, be liable, together with any person who is a principal of that firm, to pay to the Society an amount equivalent to the ARP default premium calculated for the whole of the period of default. - 14.2 A firm in default which is entitled to be admitted to the ARP and to be issued with an ARP run-off policy in accordance with Rules 13.4 and 13.5 but which does not make an application to join the ARP shall, notwithstanding, be liable, together with any person who is a principal of that firm, to pay to the Society an amount equivalent to the ARP run-off premium calculated for the whole of the period equivalent to that which would be provided by an ARP run-off policy in accordance with Rule 13.5, or, if shorter and if it can be ascertained, the period of default. - 14.3 Any amount payable in accordance with Rules 14.1 or 14.2 shall be determined by the ARP manager on the basis of such assumption as to the firm's gross fees and other matters as the ARP manager shall in its absolute discretion determine, and may be reviewed from time to time by the ARP manager in its absolute discretion on the basis of any further information provided to it.
-Any such amount paid under Rule 14.1 or 14.2 shall be deducted from any amount payable pursuant to Rule 15.2.
-The ARP manager may and is hereby authorised to recover all sums due under Rules 14.1 or 14.2 on behalf of the Society. - Commentary: If a firm fails to make an application to the ARP, but carries on practice without having obtained qualifying insurance, each principal in that firm will have committed a disciplinary offence.
+- 14.1 A firm in default which is entitled to be admitted to the ARP and to be issued with an ARP policy in accordance with Rule 14.1 but which does not make an application to join the ARP shall, notwithstanding, be liable, together with any person who is a principal of that firm, to pay to the Society an amount equivalent to the ARP default premium calculated for the whole of the period of default. - 14.2 A firm in default which is entitled to be admitted to the ARP and to be issued with an ARP run-off policy in accordance with Rules 14.4 and 14.5 but which does not make an application to join the ARP shall, notwithstanding, be liable, together with any person who is a principal of that firm, to pay to the Society an amount equivalent to the ARP run-off premium calculated for the whole of the period equivalent to that which would be provided by an ARP run-off policy in accordance with Rule 14.5, or, if shorter and if it can be ascertained, the period of default. - 14.3 Any amount payable in accordance with Rules 15.1 or 15.2 shall be determined by the ARP manager on the basis of such assumption as to the firm's gross fees and other matters as the ARP manager shall in its absolute discretion determine, and may be reviewed from time to time by the ARP manager in its absolute discretion on the basis of any further information provided to it.
+The ARP manager may and is hereby authorised to recover all sums due under Rules 15.1 or 15.2 on behalf of the Society.

+Commentary: If a firm fails to make an application to the ARP, but carries on practice without having obtained qualifying insurance, each principal in that firm will have committed a disciplinary offence.
 The same is true if a run-off firm fails to apply to be issued with an ARP run-off policy.
-In each case, that firm, and each principal in that firm, will also be liable under these Rules to: - pay an amount to the Society equivalent to the ARP default premium calculated for the whole of the period of default; and - reimburse to the Society in full under Rule 15 the amount of any claim (together with defence costs) made against the firm and relating to the period when it did not have qualifying insurance in force, less any amount due under this Rule.
+In each case, that firm, and each principal in that firm, will also be liable under these Rules to pay an amount to the Society equivalent to the ARP default premium calculated for the whole of the period of default.